cckuqui/CCSAO-Sentencing/README.md

 ### Consolidation of categories within data columns
 Given that our primary audience was not an audience trained on the legal system, we decided it was acceptable to eliminate some of the more detailed nuances of the data in order to consolidate information into more generalized categories.

+First, for the "Race" column we consolidated the values White [Hispanic or Latino], HISPANIC, White/Black [Hispanic or Latino] into a category called 'Hispanic/Latino', and left the other categories as they were in the original dataset.

 The most difficult consolidation was consolidation of 88 offense categories into 20 categories.
 We settled on the following:

 |Final Category|Original Categories Included|